 After ankle fusion surgery a patients gait will usually be almost normal or much improved.
 This is possible because there are other joints close to the ankle which, if not arthritic and mobile, can allow the patient to compensate for a fused ankle.

 Will I Be Able To Wear Normal Shoes After An Ankle Fusion?

 Generally the answer to this is yes.
 If however either the foot is very stiff, or on occasions far too mobile, some modification of shoewear is sometimes necessary.
 This may be no more than wearing a lightweight walking type boot whenever practical.
 It may be that the sole of a normal shoe needs to be stiffened and a rocker type sole formed.
-On occasion a rigid orthotic which fits into a normal shoe may also be required.
-Generally however, this is not the case.
+On occasion a rigid orthotic which fits into a normal shoe may also be required, however this is not always the case.

 Will My Leg Be Short After An Ankle Fusion?

 The answer to this depends very much on the extent (and depth) of the arthritic process affecting both sides of the ankle joint.
 It also is affected by the technique which is being used.
-Generally, following an arthroscopic type ankle fusion you would expect measurable change in the limb length and no functional difference in limb length.
-Occasionally, after open fusion a slight raise may be required on shoe wear but this is unusual.
+Following an arthroscopic type ankle fusion you would usually expect measurable change in the limb length and no functional difference in limb length.
+Occasionally, after open fusion a slight raise may be required on shoewear but this is unusual.